-I am so honored that Brittany Angell has sent me a copy of her new cookbook, the Every Last Crumb: Paleo Bread and Beyond to review before it was even released!
-For months I had a close eye on this book and couldn’t wait to get my hands on it.
+Brittany Angel sent me a copy of her cookbook, the Every Last Crumb: Paleo Bread and Beyond and for months I had a close eye on this chocolate waffles recipe!

-Brittany’s new cookbook is filled with more than 150 amazing gluten and grain-free recipes for baked goods.
+Brittany's new cookbook is perfect for anyone who loves to bake and is looking for Paleo and gluten-free options.
 The recipes also tend to those with dietary restrictions and many are egg, nut, and yeast-free, as well as lower in carbs.

 You'll find many of the classic bread recipes adapted to be Paleo such as sandwich breads, hamburger buns, dinner rolls, and other specialty breads such as lavash, naan, arepas, and tortillas.
 Recipes for breakfast treats also include bagels, muffins, doughnuts, scones, waffles, pancakes, and croissants.
 There are even decadent recipes for cookies, cakes and brownies!

-If you make this recipe, I’d love to hear from you!
+This chocolate waffle recipe is amazing!
+If you make it, I'd love to hear from you!
 Snap a photo of it and leave me your feedback below.

 Chocolate Waffles (Paleo, gluten/grain/dairy-free)